Bull Moose Project

 The Bull Moose Project (BMP) is a nonprofit political organization which seeks to "revive the spirit of the Progressive era."
-The purpose of the organization is to "identify, train and develop the next generation of American-First leaders and policies."
+The purpose of the organization is to "identify, train and develop the next generation of American leaders and policies."

 History

 Throughout 2023 and 2024 the Bull Moose Project pushed for candidates seeking political offices in the 2024 United States elections to take a pledge that they wouldn't accept donations from Big Tech companies.
-During 2025, the BMP pushed for the Department of Justice to take antitrust actions against Big Tech companies such as Apple, later in the year the BMP made claims that the Security Industry Association was cooperating with Chinees corporations to disrupt efforts pushing for the use of 5G technology to back GPS within the United States.
+During 2025, the BMP pushed for the Department of Justice to take antitrust actions against Big Tech companies such as Apple, later in the year the BMP made claims that the Security Industry Association was cooperating with Chinese corporations to disrupt efforts pushing for the use of 5G technology to back GPS within the United States.